 The term itself is composed of words that in themselves sound good but in reality, are not used in that light.

 However, there are those who will side themselves with the Social Justice movements but draw a line somewhere (part of what I was getting at with my earlier Note).
 The following video digs into that: (28:30)

 If you wish to see more material on this topic, there is even more on YouTube (YT) and elsewhere by leaders such as John MacArthur.

-I will add one other video that came out of a recent conference that specifically gets into CRT as connected to diversity, inclusion, and equity by Dr. James Lindsay (atheist).
+I will add one other video that came out of a recent conference that specifically gets into CRT as connected to diversity, inclusion, and equity by Dr. James Lindsay (an atheist who stands the movement).
 He lays out a good history that built these things.
 (57:17)